-DESIGN OBJECTIVES DESIGN STANDARDS DESIGN SUGGESTIONS/ COMMENTARY Vehicle entrances To minimise the adverse impact of vehicle entrances on the pedestrian environment.
-To minimise the adverse impact of vehicle entrances on the pedestrian environment.
+DESIGN OBJECTIVES DESIGN STANDARDS DESIGN SUGG Vehicle entrances To minimise the adverse impact of vehicle entrances on the pedestrian environment.
 I. New development should not have more than one vehicle entrance.
 II.
 Footpath crossovers should not be wider than 2.7 metres, measured perpendicular to the kerb.
 Garage entrances should not be wider than 4 metres.
 III.
 Vehicle access ramps should not be aligned parallel to the street.
 IV.
 Garage doors should be integrated with the design of the building and of high quality materials.
 Glazed garage doors are encouraged as they provide a higher quality visual interface with the street, as well as a higher degree of transparency with the internal elements of the building.
 V. Porte cocheres should not be permitted, except where they are internal to the building and have no more than one entry or exit point on any street facade.
-Vehicle entrances create gaps in ACTIVE or SEMI-ACTIVE FRONTAGES and disrupt the footpath.
-Vehicle entrances create gaps in ACTIVE or SEMI-ACTIVE FRONTAGES and disrupt the footpath.
+Vehicle entrances create gaps in footpath.
 Pedestrian entrances To provide convenient, comfortable and safe access to buildings.
 To create street entrances with a strong identity.
 To contribute to the vitality of the public realm.
 I. All development should have direct pedestrian access from both the street and on-site car parking.
 II.
 Separate pedestrian entrances should be provided for the residential and commercial components of mixed-use buildings.
 Ground floor dwellings should have individual entrances direct from the street where possible.
 III.
 Pedestrian entrances to new buildings should be clearly identifiable from and directly face the street.
 They should also be well lit and incorporate weather protection.
 Open space To provide residents with passive and active recreational opportunities.
 To ensure common and private open spaces are functional and attractive for their intended users.
 To allow solar access to the private and shared open spaces of new high density residential units.
 I. New dwellings should have a private open space of at least 8 square metres with a minimum dimension of 1.6 metres and convenient access from a living room.
 II.
 Communal open space should be provided in new residential developments where possible, except where there is a generous provision of private open spaces.
 III.
 Public, communal and private open spaces should be clearly delineated and should be located and oriented to optimise access to sunlight where possible.
-Public areas, such as the proposed public square, should maximise northern solar orientation to provide a comfortable micro climate.
-Visual Privacy To provide reasonable levels of visual privacy externally and internally, without compromising outlook and views from habitable rooms.
+Public areas, such as the propos should maximise northern solar provide a comfortable micro clin Visual Privacy To provide reasonable levels of visual privacy externally and internally, without compromising outlook and views from habitable rooms.
 I. Windows or balconies in new development should not have a direct view of secluded private outdoor spaces or habitable room windows within a horizontal distance of 9 metres and forming part of other dwellings.
 II.
 Windows or balconies in new development should not have a direct view of more than 50% of the secluded private open space of a lower-level dwelling or residential building directly below and within the same development.
-Use sill heights of 1.7 metres or more above the floor level.
-Use fixed, obscure glazing.
+Use sill heights of 1.7 metres or a Use fixed, obscure glazing.
 Street wall alignment To clearly define the public realm.
 To contribute to a safe environment for pedestrians.
 I. The STREET WALL of new buildings should be predominantly parallel to the street alignment.
-Street walls that are at an angle to the street alignment typically result in a 'step' in the façade where it joins the neighbouring building, potentially resulting in a loss of spatial definition and a place of concealment.
+STREET WALLS that are at an angle in the façade where it joins the n loss of spatial definition and a pl in ACTIVE or SEMI-ACTIVE FRONTAGES and disrupt the oosed public square, lar orientation to climate.